Mireille Mathieu: Debut (1962–1965)

 Mathieu began her career by participating in an annual singing contest in Avignon called On Chante dans mon Quartier ("We Sing in My Neighborhood").
 Photos depict the event as rather modest, with a simple curtain and one projector light.
 The stage was only twenty feet square, and the singer had to share it with a large piano and musicians.
 A large, boisterous, and mostly young audience was very much in evidence.
 The judges sat at a table in front of and below the elevated stage.
 Anyone who signed the contract in the weeks leading up to the show was allowed to perform.
 Talent scouts made this a worthwhile event for singers from hundreds of miles around.

 Mathieu received private singing lessons from Madame Laure Collière, who was also a piano teacher in Avignon.
 Self-described as very stubborn in her autobiography, she wrote about singing love songs that the audience deemed inappropriate for a young girl.
-As a result, she lost to Michèle Torr in 1962 when she sang "Les Cloches de Lisbonne" at the first contest, and lost again in 1963 when she sang Édith Piaf's "L'Hymne à l'amour".
+As a result, she lost in 1962 when she sang "Les Cloches de Lisbonne" at the first contest, and lost again in 1963 when she sang Édith Piaf's "L'Hymne à l'amour".
 However, in 1964, she won the event with another Piaf song, "La Vie en rose".